FormerlyChucks/KarmaBot/README.md

 # Karma Bot
 **Reposts old shit from the past for useless internet points!!!**

-This is the source code that was running the diogenesjunior2 reddit account.
-The account is now suspended, but here's a look at the bot:
+This is the source code that was running the now suspended diogenesjunior2 reddit account.

 ![](https://i.imgur.com/cwAXx7R.png)